devchallenges-io/curriculum/responsive-web/html-css/5-css-position/css-position.md

 In this example, a paragraph element will appear in its natural place within the document flow, unaffected by position offsets or stacking priorities.

-The transition to relative positioning builds upon understanding of static positioning as it allows more control over element placement while still respecting the normal document flow.

 ## 2. Relative Positioning

 Relative positioning is a fundamental concept in CSS that enables the movement of an element from its normal position in the document flow without disrupting the layout of surrounding elements.
 When you apply `position: relative;` to an element, it still occupies its original space in the DOM (Document Object Model), acting as a reference point for any further positional adjustments.